1 Week NORTHERN Albania Itinerary for Hikers

 All adventures in northern Albania begin in Albania’s ancient city, Shkoder.
 As such, this 1 week northern Albania itinerary will begin and end here.

-Hiking season in the alps runs from May to October, with September being the best month for cooler temperatures and less people.
+Hiking season in the alps runs from May to October, with June and September being the best months for cooler temperatures and less people.
 Early season you may still find colder temperatures and even some snow.
 Peak summer is HOT and busy.
-At altitude temperatures reached 35 degrees+ when I was there.
+At altitude temperatures reached 35 degrees+ when I was there in July.

 In Skhoder there are plenty of lodging options from hostels to luxury hotels.
 Once you arrive in the alps you’ll stay in locally run guesthouses with other hikers.
 The food you eat in the alps is cooked by the guesthouse owners – there are no restaurants here aside from the guesthouse kitchens.
 Many guesthouses offer packed lunches for the days you’re out hiking.
 I recommend bringing extra snacks.

-When I visited in 2022 I paid around 175 euros for my trip to Valbona and Theth.
+When I visited in 2022 I paid around 100 euros for my trip to Valbona and Theth.
 This number will rise swiftly with the influx of tourism in Albania.
-I recommend bringing around 2050 euros of the local currency with you for your trip to Valbona and Theth – just to be on the safe side.
+I recommend bringing around 200 euros of the local currency with you for your trip to Valbona and Theth – which is more than enough, but I always opt to stay on the safe side.
 Chances are you’re not going to touch this amount, however once you arrive in the alps it’s cash-only.
 No card, and there are no ATMs to withdraw from.

 What to Wear & Pack for Northern Albania